 - Be available to others in my Natural Network

-The Way of Soul Friendship is about sharing the journey with friends who:
+The Way of Soul Friendship is about sharing the journey with friends who are:

-- can Talk Honestly, be Real and non-judgey, hearing each other out
+- ready to talk honestly, be real and non-judgey, hearing each other out

-- are Hungry and Thirsty for more of God
+- hungry and thirsty for more of God

-- are willing to Think and Re-Think together how the Scriptures may be Understood and Applied
+- willing to think together and re-think how the Scriptures may be understood and applied

 If you are hungry for these things then The Simple Rule gives you a framework and tools for:

-- friends sharing the journey of faith beyond current church structures
+- friends sharing the journey of faith beyond current faith community structures

 - a small fellowship group within a church